Pietro Barozzi

 Pietro Barozzi (1441 - 1507) was an Italian Catholic and humanist bishop.

 Biography

+Son of the senator Ludovico Barozzi, he was born in Venice, but we have little information on his life before 1480.
+He was a nephew of Pope Paul II.

-Son of the senator Ludovico, began to study Latin and Greek letters with his companions Pietro Delfino and Leonardo Loredan, all pupils of the master Pierleone Leoni, then he studied at the University of Padua where he graduated in jurisprudence.
-In 1471 he was bishop of Belluno and in 1487 Bishop of Padua later.
+Barrozi began to study Latin and Greek letters with his companions Pietro Delfino and Leonardo Loredan, all pupils of the master Pierleone Leoni.
+He then studied at the University of Padua from 1461 to 1471, where he graduated in jurisprudence.
+His interests included humanistic studies, mathematics, Platonic studies, and theology.
+In 1471 he was Bishop of Belluno and in 1487 Bishop of Padua.